 This ductile behaviour is important in failure prevention because the material exhibits a noticeable elongation and necking before fracture occurs.
 This allows time for inspection, monitoring, and intervention before failure.

-Overall, the results from the stress–strain graph help prevent material failure by enabling engineers to set safe working stresses below the yield point, apply appropriate safety factor, avoid operating near the ultimate tensile strength, and take advantage of the material’s ductility before failure.
+Overall, the results from the stress–strain graph help prevent material failure by enabling engineers to set safe working stresses below the yield point, apply an appropriate safety factor, avoid operating near the ultimate tensile strength, and take advantage of the material’s ductility before failure.

 Why is this a model answer?